PAHdb/AmesPAHdbPythonSuite/_sources/sec_03f.rst.txt

 The 'laboratory'-instance's 'plot'-method will
 display the raw laboratory spectra.
-The spectrum of each PAH species will be presented in a different color (*work-in-progress*).
+The spectrum of each PAH species will be presented in a different color.

 .. code:: python